circleci/realitycheck/README.md

 # realitycheck
-A sample app that reality-checks some basic features on your installation of CircleCI in three parallel workflows.
+A sample app that reality-checks some basic CircleCI features in three parallel workflows.

 To run realitycheck, fork the repository and start building it on your installation of CircleCI.
 Descriptions of the various features follow.